Yukigeshiki/skills-based-conversational-agent-kotlin/README.md

 1. **Skill routing** — the user message is routed to the best-matching skill (see [Skill Routing](#skill-routing) below)
 2. **Planning** — the agent decomposes the request into execution steps with declared dependencies; independent steps run in parallel on virtual threads, dependent steps wait for their prerequisites; each step can target a different skill for multi-skill workflows
-3. **Agent loop** — Claude reasons, calls tools, observes results, and repeats until done (step failure short-circuits remaining steps)
+3. **Agent loop** — Claude reasons, calls tools, observes results, and repeats until done; skills can delegate to other skills at runtime via the `delegateToSkill` meta-tool; skills with `requiresApproval` pause before tool execution for human review
 4. **Validation** — specialist skill responses are validated; inadequate ones are rerouted to the general-assistant fallback
 5. **Streaming** — SSE events stream back throughout (skill matched, thoughts, tool calls, plan steps, response)
 6. **Memory** — Redis-backed conversation history (50 messages, 24h TTL) enables multi-turn context